Leopard gecko: Behaviour and ecology

 Wild leopard geckos are generally considered to be nocturnal by field biology sources, academic herpetology sources, and some animal husbandry guides.
 During the day they retreat to burrows and sheltered hiding spots, becoming active at dusk when the temperature is favorable.
 Naturalist David Attenborough asserts in the wildlife documentary series Life in Cold Blood: "A leopard gecko—like most geckos—is nocturnal, and it manages to get all the heat it needs from rocks, which retain something of their warmth for several hours after the sun has set."
 Similarly, Nepalese biologist Yam Rawat writes: "Leopard Geckos remained undetected in Nepal until [2016].
 This could be attributable to the secretive nocturnal nature of the species."
 In contrast, some sources focused on husbandry of captive leopard geckos have asserted leopard geckos are crepuscular or even cathemeral reptiles.
 This assertion has been used to explain the ability of leopard geckos to use UVB exposure to synthesize vitamin D3 in captivity, and as a rationale for providing captive leopard geckos with access to UVB lighting.
 John Courtney Smith, the brand manager for UVB light manufacturing company Arcadia Reptile, asserts in Bio-activity and the Theory of Wild Re-Creation: "The leopard gecko is quite crepuscular in its home range ... there are many reports of them being seen even in full daytime desert sunlight openly basking".

 There is also debate as to the degree that leopard geckos interact with conspecifics in the wild.
 Academic sources have asserted that leopard geckos live in loose colonies in the wild.
 Pet keeping guides often claim these geckos are solitary and do not usually live with other animals.
-Acknowledging the latter as a myth propagated by pet keepers, Philippe de Vosjoli—a prominent leopard gecko breeder and author of dozens of books on reptile husbandry—has asserted that "The claims of some internet 'experts' that leopard geckos in the wild live singly... is not supported by facts".

 Diet

 Leopard geckos are opportunistic predators that eat a variety of prey items.
-Invertebrates are presumed to make up the majority of wild geckos' diets, but in captivity they will also eat small vertebrate prey if given the opportunity, including mouse pups and even hatchling leopard geckos.
+Invertebrates are presumed to make up the majority of wild geckos' diets, but they will also eat small vertebrate prey if given the opportunity, including mouse pups, smaller reptiles, and even hatchling leopard geckos.
 Breeders of captive leopard geckos report that sufficiently fed leopard geckos will not cannibalize young, and that the cannibalistic behavior appears to take place only in poorly fed animals.

 Characteristics

 Leopard geckos are small lizards that derive their name from their spotted coloration.
 Hatchlings are on average 7 to 10 cm in length and weigh about 2 to 5 grams.
 Adult females are about 18 to 20 cm in length and weigh about 50 to 70 grams, while adult male geckos are about 20 to 28 cm in length and weigh about 60 to 80 grams.

-Unlike many other geckos, but like other Eublepharids, their toes do not have adhesive lamellae, so they cannot climb smooth vertical walls.
+Unlike many other species of geckos, leopard gecko toes do not have adhesive lamellae, so they cannot climb smooth vertical walls.

+In the wild, leopard geckos live for an average of 4.9 years, while in captivity they can live for more than 20 years with the proper care.